dev4press/gd-forum-manager-for-bbpress/readme.txt

 == Upgrade Notice ==
 = 2.0 =
-* Change topic tags.
+* Change topic tags and topic author.
 Saving of topics edit log.
 New actions, filters and variables.
 Many improvements and fixes.

 = 1.4 =
 Few updates and improvements.